10/30/2024

 speaker

-Joanne Winch
+John Winch

 Thank you very much.
 I actually have two quick questions up in front.
 Can you walk us through your steps to get to your 80% gross margin goals over the next 18 months?
-How much of that is coming from real or the renamed label for that or something else?
+How much of that is coming from real or the renamed label for that or something else.
 And then my second question has to do with Thunderbolt.
-Congratulations on that completion of the clinical trial and the filing.
-But I'm curious about the steps to commercialization and how you think about uptake.
+Congratulations on that completion of the clinical trial and the filing, but I'm curious about the steps to commercialization and how you think about uptake.
 Thank you.

 speaker

-Adam Alsasser
+Adam Elsesser

 speaker